SergioCoboLopez/ELN_Sergio/docs/september/index.md

 I have been updating the docs on the GoldSim model.
 Lessons:
 1. Never start working without pulling the repository.
 2. I am suspicious of the induction rate, but what can I do...Not much for now.

+## September 30
+Write grants with a narrative: open up a problem, provide a solution, and close.
+I think this is compelling: keep the reviewers intrigued.

+I was reading a paper about mechanistic vs statistical models today: [paper](https://doi.org/10.1098/rsbl.2017.0660).
+The reason is that I had the following question: do or can statistical and mechanistic models complement each other?
+Apparently yes.
+Or I found arguments for that.
+My general thoughts: